jkcoxson/idevice_pair/README.md

 ### Wireless Connection Issues
 - Verify both devices are on the same network
-- Ensure wireless debugging is enabled on the iOS device
 - Check firewall settings that might block port 62078

 ## Contributing